A SHORT HISTORY OF ENGLAND

-The next king William Rufus was a capable king.
-Under him the barons were in an awkward position because most of them held land in Normandy as well as in England.
+However in many ways Rufus was a capable king.
+Under him, the barons were in an awkward position because most of them held land in Normandy as well as in England.
 Many of them wanted a single man to rule both.
-So in 1088 there was a rebellion in eastern England.
+So in 1088, there was a rebellion in eastern England.
 The rebels hoped to dispose of Rufus and make his brother Robert ruler of both England and Normandy.
-However Rufus crushed the rebellion.
+However, Rufus crushed the rebellion.
 A second rebellion in 1095 was also crushed.

 England in the 12th Century